Kek Lok Si Temple In Penang - Travelswithsun

 5. Kek Lok Si Pagoda

-The 30-meter-high Kek Lok Si’s Pagoda is the main highlight for first timers to Kek Lok Si.
+Along with the Guan Yin statue, the 30-meter-high Kek Lok Si’s Pagoda is a main highlight for first timers.
 Its other name is Ban Pho Tar.

 The Pagoda Of Ten Thousand Buddhas At Kek Lok Si